Azure-Samples/active-directory-dotnet-native-headless/README.md

 ## How To Deploy This Sample to Azure

-To deploy the TodoListService to Azure Web Sites, you will create a web site, publish the TodoListService to the web site, and update the TodoListClient to call the web site instead of IIS Express.
+To deploy the TodoListService to Azure App Service, you will create an App Service, publish the TodoListService to the app, and update the TodoListClient to call the Azure App instead of IIS Express.

 ### Create and Publish the TodoListService to an Azure Web Site